jorgeribeiro/personal-page-hugo-academic/content/en/project/heart-disease-classifier/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "An app built with Flask to predict heart disease based on symptoms and personal features.
+summary = "An app built with Flask to predict heart disease based on informed features.
 Also features an Angular frontend to visualize the prediction."

 # Slides (optional).
 #   Associate this page with Markdown slides.